kalavattam/2024_Sir2/rough-draft_plot-work_1.md

                         O/E transform matrix values before comparison.
 Only has an effect on matrix comparisons.
   -u, --uncorrected     Compare uncorrected matrices.
 Only has an effect on matrix comparisons.
   -tmp, --work-in-tmp   Work in temporary directory

+usage: fancplot [<fancplot global parameters>] <region> [<region> ...]
+            --plot <plot type> [<plot parameters>] <plot data file(s)> [...]

+            Run fancplot --plot <plot type> -h for help on a specific subplot.

+Plot types:

+-- Matrix --
+triangular    Triangular Hi-C plot square        Square Hi-C plot split         Matrix vs matrix plot mirror        "Mirrored" matrix comparison plot

+-- Region --
+scores        Region scores plot with parameter dependency line          Line plot bar           Bar plot for region scores layer         Layered feature plot gene          Gene plot

+fancplot plotting tool for fanc

+positional arguments:
+  regions               List of region selectors (<chr>:<start>-<end>) or files with region information (BED, GTF, ...).

+options:
+  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                        Suppresses interactive plotting window and redirects plot to file.
+Specify path to file when plotting a single region, and path to a folder for plotting multiple regions.
+  -s SCRIPT, --script SCRIPT
+                        Use a script file to define plot.
+  -p PLOT, --plot PLOT  New plot, type will be chosen automatically by file type, unless "-t" is provided.
+  -n NAME, --name NAME  Plot name to be used as prefix when plotting multiple regions.
+Is ignored for single region and interactive plot.
+  --width WIDTH         Width of the figure in inches.
+Default: 4 -w WINDOW_SIZE, --window-size WINDOW_SIZE
+                        Plotting region size in base pairs.
+If provided, the actual size of the given region is ignored and instead a region <chromosome>:<region center - window size/2> -
+                        <region center + window size/2> will be plotted.
+  --invert-x            Invert x-axis for this plot --tick-locations TICK_LOCATIONS [TICK_LOCATIONS ...]
+                        Manually define the locations of the tick labels on the genome axis.
+  --verbose, -v         Set verbosity level: Can be chained like "-vvv" to increase verbosity.
+Default is to show errors, warnings, and info messages (same as "-vv"). "-v" shows only errors
+                        and warnings, "-vvv" shows errors, warnings, info, and debug messages.
+  --silent              Do not print log messages to command line.
+  -V, --version         Print version information --pdf-text-as-font    When saving a plot to PDF, save text as a font instead of a path.
+This will increase the file size, sometimes by a lot, but it makes the text in plots editable in
+                        vector graphics programs such as Inkscape or Illustrator.

+usage: fancplot <region> -p square [-h] [--aspect-ratio ASPECT_RATIO] [--title TITLE] [--fix-chromosome] [--hide-x] [--show-minor-ticks] [--hide-major-ticks] [--show-tick-legend]
+                                   [-vmin VMIN] [-vmax VMAX] [-u] [-e] [-l] [-r] [-f] [-c COLORMAP] [-s COLORBAR_SYMMETRY] [-C] [--weight-field WEIGHT_FIELD] hic

+Square Hi-C plot.

+positional arguments:
+  hic                   Hi-C object.

+options:
+  -h, --help            show this help message and exit --aspect-ratio ASPECT_RATIO
+                        Aspect ratio of this panel.
+Default is determined by figure type (usually 1.0).
+  --title TITLE         Title of this plot.
+  --fix-chromosome      Fix chromosome identifier for this plot (add or remove "chr" as required).
+Use this ifthere is a mismatch between the nomenclature used by different datasets in the
+                        figure, specifically if the chromosome prefix for this dataset does not match the plot region definition.
+  --hide-x              Hide x-axis for this plot --show-minor-ticks    Show minor ticks on genome axis --hide-major-ticks    Hide major ticks on genome axis.
+  --show-tick-legend    Show tick legend with distance between ticks on genome axis -vmin VMIN, --minimum-value VMIN
+                        Minimum value assigned the first color in the colorbar.
+  -vmax VMAX, --maximum-value VMAX
+                        Maximum value assigned the last color in the colorbar.
+  -u, --uncorrected     Plot uncorrected Hi-C matrix values.
+  -e, --observed-expected
+                        Log2-O/E transform matrix values.
+Automatically sets colormap to bwr and makes colorbar symmetrical around 0.
+  -l, --log             Log-scale colorbar.
+  -r, --range-slider    Add vmax/vmin slider to plot -f, --flip            Flip matrix upside down
+  -c COLORMAP, --colormap COLORMAP
+                        Matplotlib colormap
+  -s COLORBAR_SYMMETRY, --colorbar-symmetry COLORBAR_SYMMETRY
+                        Make colorbar symmetrical around this value.
+  -C, --no-colorbar     Do not show colorbar in plot --weight-field WEIGHT_FIELD
+                        Which value to use for plotting.
+Default: weight
 ```

 More details [here](https://fan-c.readthedocs.io/en/latest/fanc-executable/fanc-analyse-hic/comparisons.html).